 And thus we land at what ultimately dissatisfies about All That Jazz.
 It purports to be introspective, but at its heart, it’s apologist.
 Fosse isn’t invested in getting to the root of what makes Gideon/Fosse tick, so much as pleading a case for the redemptive power of artistic genius.

 |"It's showtime, folks!"|

-Scene after scene of Joe Gideon indulging in the self-serving honesty of the cheater (“Yes, I’m a dog, but I’m up front about it!”) never once feel emotionally revelatory.
+Although were given scene after scene of Joe Gideon indulging in the self-serving honesty of the cheater (“Yes, I’m a dog, but I’m up front about it!”), they never once feel emotionally revelatory.

 Rather, they recall this exchange from 1968's Cactus Flower-